Xmary/Workbook/docs/chapter_2.md

 * Run tests with ```py.test tests_backend/```

 ## Step 2: Unit testing for frontend
+Karma is a test runner, which runs tests in several different browsers automatically (certainly, you should define, which browsers you want to use and install launchers for them).
 * Install [karma](http://karma-runner.github.io/0.12/index.html) test runner with ```npm install karma --save```
 * Create [karma.conf.js](karma.conf.js) file with karma configuration.
 * Create controller (for instance home.js) and test for it (like home_test.js).